joanshang/joanshang.github.io/_pages/about.md

 <b> Research interests </b>

 <b> Immune-related adverse events. </b> Checkpoint inhibitors have transformed oncology, but immune-related toxicity remains difficult to anticipate and difficult to manage.
-My dissertation work traced how gut microbial communities shift in patients who develop immunotherapy-related colitis.
-I remain interested in the microbiome as both a biomarker and a modifiable variable, as well as expanding beyond microbiome-based biomarkers (e.g. germline mutations, cell free DNA, etc).
+My PhD work demonstrated how gut microbial communities can confer susceptibility to immune toxicities caused by these cancer drugs (Shang et al., 2004, *Journal of Experimental Medicine*).
+I remain interested in the microbiome as both a biomarker and a modifiable variable, as well as expanding beyond microbiome-based biomarkers (e.g. germline mutations, cell free DNA, etc) to better predict and understand immune-related adverse events.

 <b> Computational biology and clinical data. </b> I build machine learning models on large-scale electronic health record data, most recently a model for coronary artery disease prediction (manuscript under review), and survival analyses examining how social determinants of health drive disparities in patient outcomes.